-Representative of overseas business
+Representative of an overseas business

-If you are an overseas company wishing to establish a branch or place of business in the UK, you may be able to send an employee to the UK under the "Representatives of overseas businesses" category.
+If you are an overseas company wishing to establish a branch or wholly-owned subsidiary in the UK, you may be able to send an employee to the UK under the "Representative of an overseas business" category.
 Both the employer and the employee must meet certain criteria to be eligible for this category; for example, the employee must be employed full-time and the overseas business must have its principal place of business and headquarters outside the UK.